DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/EC2/README.md

 - Allow app running on EC2 to access AWS resources.
 Without it, we would have to use hard-coded API keys to enable comm between AWS services and resources.
 IMDS solves this problem via “temporary security credentials”.
 These credentials are rotated on a regular basis and managed by the AWS STS service.
 - IMDS does not require internet access. `169.254.0.0/16` is a reserved ip block and it is used for local, internal communication.
+- Use v2 over v1 due to security concerns v1 has [Why v2 more secure?](https://medium.com/@shurmajee/aws-enhances-metadata-service-security-with-imdsv2-b5d4b238454b). i.e IMDSv2 will always reject requests with an `X-Forwarded-For` header that is seeable in requests passed through by reverse proxy services.
+This layer of protection prevents users from accessing IMDS endpoint from outside EC2 such as via ELB or reverse proxy server that's open to public.

 ### Bastion Host